juanjofrelopez/stat_methods/README.md

   - [ ] std deviation
   - [ ] variance
   - [ ] correlation -> to construct a correlation matrix
+- [ ] investigate gnuplot for data viz
 - [ ] implement simple linear regression
 - [ ] implement multiple linear regression

 ## How to run